psidnell/ofexport2/DOCUMENTATION.md

 Filters can be used in combination:

-    of2 -ti 'flagged' -ti 'available'
+    of2 -ti flagged -ti available

 Filter arguments are expressions (written in [OGNL](http://commons.apache.org/proper/commons-ognl/) syntax), here we're using one filter with an expression that uses the flagged and available attributes: